 The TCL 4 Series is an okay TV for most uses.
-It performs best for watching movies in dark rooms because its VA panel has an outstanding contrast ratio, but it lacks local dimming.
-It has decent reflection handling if you watch shows or sports in rooms with some light, but it doesn't get very bright.
-It's okay for gaming because of its low input lag; however, the slow response time results in motion blur.
+It performs best for watching movies in dark rooms because its VA panel has a fantastic contrast ratio, but it lacks local dimming.
+It has decent reflection handling if you watch shows or sports in rooms with some light, but it doesn't get bright enough to fight a ton of glare.
+It's okay for gaming because of its fairly low input lag; however, the slow response time results in black smearing.
 Lastly, HDR content isn't anything special as it can't get bright and fails to display a wide color gamut.

-The TCL 4 Series is okay to use as a PC monitor.
+The TCL 4 Series is decent to use as a PC monitor.
 Its VA panel doesn't have the risk of permanent burn-in, and it displays chroma 4:4:4 with a 1080p or 4k resolution.
 It also has a low enough input lag for desktop use and has decent reflection handling.
 However, it doesn't get bright, and it has narrow viewing angles, so the image looks washed out if you sit too close.

 The wide-set stand is made of plastic, and the TV wobbles a bit.
 The position of the feet can't be changed to accommodate smaller tables.

-Footprint of the 55" TV: 42.6" x 11.7".
+Footprint of the 55 inch TV: 38.7" x 12.2".

-The TCL 4 Series has an okay build quality.
-The overall build feels cheap and there's some wobble.
-The plastic on the back has some flex and the metal doesn't feel premium.
+This TV has an okay build quality.
+The overall build feels cheap, and there's some wobble.
+The plastic on the back has some flex, and the metal doesn't feel premium.

 The SDR peak brightness is poor.
 It doesn't get bright enough to combat glare in well-lit rooms.
 Luckily, its brightness is very consistent across different content.

-We measured peak brightness after calibration in the 'Movie Picture Mode.
+We measured peak brightness after calibration in the 'Movie' Picture Mode.
 If you don't care about image accuracy and want the brightest image possible, we reached 268 cd/m² in the 2% window in the 'Vivid' Picture Mode.

 Our unit of the TCL 4 Series has okay gray uniformity, but this may vary between units.
-The edges of the screen are noticeably darker and there's dirty screen effect (DSE) in the center, which could be distracting during sports.
+The edges of the screen are noticeably darker, and there's dirty screen effect (DSE) in the center, which could be distracting during sports.
 There's less DSE in near-dark scenes, but there's visible backlight bleed along the edges.

 The TCL 4 Series has decent reflection handling.
 It handles a moderate amount of light well but struggles if you place it in a room with a ton of glare.